-Sandro Castro confirms the closure of his nightclub in Havana: "It exists, but it doesn't."
+Sandro Castro confirms the closure of his nightclub in Havana: "It exists, but it doesn't exist."

 Sandro Castro performs at the entrance of his nightclubPhoto © Video capture Instagram / @sandro_castrox

-Sandro Castro, grandson of the dictator Fidel Castro, confirmed on Monday the closure of his nightlife venue Bar EFE, located in El Vedado, Havana, during a live broadcast on TikTok along with the content creator known as «El Guajiro de Tiktok».
+Sandro Castro, grandson of the dictator Fidel Castro, confirmed on Monday the closure of his nightclub Bar EFE, in El Vedado, Havana, during a live broadcast on TikTok alongside the content creator known as «El Guajiro de Tiktok».

-The live clip was shared on X by user @JaviXCubaLibre with the comment «Which of the two do you dislike more?», referring to both Sandro and his interlocutor, a Cuban resident in the United States who identifies as supportive of the Castro regime.
+The live clip was shared on X by user @JaviXCubaLibre with the comment "Which one do you despise more?", referring to both Sandro and his interlocutor, a Cuban resident in the United States who declares allegiance to the Castro regime.

-The content creator recently became the subject of controversy after journalist Mario Pentón revealed his identity as Jesús Arturo Blanco León and accused him of being involved in smear campaigns against journalists and activists critical of the Cuban government.
+This content creator was recently involved in controversy after journalist Mario Pentón revealed his identity as Jesús Arturo Blanco León and accused him of participating in discrediting campaigns against journalists and activists critical of the Cuban government.

-In an atmosphere of open camaraderie, Blanco León addressed the dictator's grandson and asked him if the rumors circulating in Miami were true that "Sandro Castro owns 15 nightclubs."
+In a atmosphere of open camaraderie, Blanco León addressed the dictator's grandson and asked him if the rumors circulating in Miami were true, saying that "Sandro Castro owns 15 nightclubs."

-After laughing off the supposed rumors, Sandro clarified that he is only the owner of one establishment, which is now closed.
+After laughing off the supposed rumors, Sandro clarified that he only owns one location, which is currently closed.
 "I've been closed for two weeks.
-So, it means that...
-I don't even have a nightclub anymore, I don't even have it, because it's there, but it doesn't exist," he admitted during the broadcast.
+So that means it's...
+I don't even have a nightclub anymore, I don't have it, because it exists, but it doesn't operate," he admitted during the broadcast.

-The EFE Bar is the only known business of Sandro Castro in Havana.
-In an interview with CNN in March 2026, Sandro himself stated that the establishment cost him $50,000 and denied having privileges due to his last name.
-U.S. Senator Rick Scott criticized the American network for giving a platform to Sandro Castro, accusing the network of softening the image of the Cuban regime.
+The EFE Bar is Sandro Castro's only known business in Havana.
+In an interview with CNN in March 2026, Sandro himself stated that the establishment cost him $50,000 and denied having privileges due to his surname.
+U.S. Senator Rick Scott criticized the American network for giving Sandro Castro a platform, accusing the network of softening the image of the Cuban regime.

-In December 2024, Sandro celebrated his birthday at Bar EFE with an entrance fee of 1,000 Cuban pesos and a minimum consumption of 15,000 pesos per table, during a national blackout, boasting that his establishment "has electricity" while the rest of the country was in darkness.
+In December 2024, Sandro celebrated his birthday at Bar EFE with an entrance fee of 1,000 Cuban pesos and a minimum consumption of 15,000 pesos per table, during a nationwide blackout, boasting that his venue "has power" while the rest of the country was in darkness.

 The contrast with his past attitude is striking.
-Now, however, he claims that he tries to help his employees with the little that is available: "Sadly, that little bit left on the card, one tries to help the workers with that."
+Now, however, he claims that he tries to help his employees with the little that is available: "Sadly, that little bit that's left on the card, one tries to help the workers with that".

 The closure of Bar EFE coincides with the widespread collapse of businesses and cultural spaces in Cuba.
-The Cuban Art Factory announced a temporary closure last Sunday, without specifying reasons or a date for reopening, just one day before Sandro made his statements.
+The Fábrica de Arte Cubano announced a temporary closure last Sunday, without specifying reasons or a reopening date, just one day before Sandro made his statements.

-Hotel chains such as Meliá, Iberostar, Blue Diamond, and Archipelago International have reduced or suspended operations on the island, and shipping companies like CMA CGM and Hapag-Lloyd have stopped container deliveries.
+Hotel chains such as Meliá, Iberostar, Blue Diamond, and Archipelago International have reduced or suspended operations on the island, and shipping companies like CMA CGM and Hapag-Lloyd have halted container deliveries.

-With clear sympathy for the dictator's grandson, "The Tiktok Country Boy" —who often refers to his host country as the "United Slaves"— conveyed his opinion on the American reality: "Sandrito, this is a country of slavery.
-This is a country where people are kept enslaved."
+With clear sympathy towards the dictator's grandson, "El Guajiro de Tiktok"—who often refers to his host country as the "United Slaves"—shared his views on the American reality: "Sandrito, this is a country of slavery.
+This is a country that keeps people enslaved."

 Filed under: